-The invention of text messaging predates the iPhone, BlackBerry, and the Palm Pilot.
+The invention of text messaging predates the iPhone, BlackBerry, and Palm Pilot.
 SMS was first proposed in 1982 for the Global System for Mobile Communications (GSM), a second-generation cell standard devised by the European Telecommunications Standards Institute (ETSI).

-After nearly a decade of tinkering, SMS deployed commercially in December 1992 — a milestone that Neil Papworth, an engineer, marked by texting “Merry Christmas” to Vodafone customer Richard Jarvis.
-In the years that followed, handset manufacturers including Nokia and carriers like Fleet Call (now Nextel) and BT Cellnet (now O2 UK) climbed aboard the messaging bandwagon, spurring adoption.
-And by 2010, nearly 20 years after the first text message, cell subscribers exchanged 6.1 trillion messages.
+After nearly a decade of tinkering, SMS was deployed commercially in December 1992 — a milestone that engineer Neil Papworth marked by texting Merry Christmas to Vodafone customer Richard Jarvis.
+From then on, handset manufacturers and carriers climbed aboard the messaging bandwagon.
+By 2010, nearly 20 years after the first text message, cell subscribers exchanged 6.1 trillion messages.

 What is RCS?